rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 ## Serving Pleasant Grove, UT

 My wife graduated from Pleasant Grove High School as a Viking so it is fun having an office in her home town.
 My web design process is unique from other website designers in that I always maintain my focus on marketing and the actual performance of the site.
-My sites are custom built so they are fast, beautiful, mobile-friendly, and you enjoy long-term support in the way that best fits your needs (calls, texts, emails, or meetings).
+My websites are custom built so they are fast, beautiful, mobile-friendly, and you enjoy long-term support in the way that best fits your needs (calls, texts, emails, or meetings).
 Instead of large upfront fees I do low monthly subscription with no lock-in contract so your website evolves with your business and allows you to focus on what you do best.

 {{< /section >}}